Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Lion house rolls may have originated at the Lion House restaurant in Utah, but now you can make this incredible recipe at home!
-They are one of my favorite things EVER because of their amazing texture and flavor.
+Lion house rolls may have become famous at the Lion House restaurant in Utah, but now you can make this incredible recipe at home!
+They are super soft and fluffy with buttery taste.
 I love to serve them with Thanksgiving recipes and Easter recipes or for any special occasion.

 Recipe Ingredients